winryl1/PROJECT-AURORA/README.md

 2. Extract the ZIP file
 3. Open Obsidian and select "open folder as vault"
 4. Select the extracted zip folder
-5. If prompted, select "Yes, I trust the author"
+5. If prompted, select "Trust author and enable plugins"

 And you're done!
 Happy studying!!